pswaux/c-programming-modern-approach/README.md

   $ gcc src/foo.c -o bin/foo     // separate source codes and binaries
 ```

-Also I've added a Makefile into each chapter.
+Also, I've added a Makefile into each chapter.
 ## Usage
 ```bash
   $ make             // builds all files